lxisoft/Karma/README.md

 # karma
-This application was generated using JHipster 5.3.4, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.3.4](https://www.jhipster.tech/documentation-archive/v5.3.4).

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

 This application is configured for Service Discovery and Configuration with .
 On launch, it will refuse to start if it is not able to connect to .